 It is a problem-led solution rather than diagnosis-led, encouraging active involvement from the patient in four sections about their type of pain, setting goals, self-management and preventing relapses.

 The manual has been used by over 100 patients so far and a second version is being co-produced with a patient user group.

 The introduction of Midwifery Unit Standards

-New Midwifery Unit Standards were launched in July 2018 and are helping to improve the overall quality of maternity care in acute and community settings, reducing the variability of practices.
+New Midwifery Unit Standards (PDF) were launched in July 2018 and are helping to improve the overall quality of maternity care in acute and community settings, reducing the variability of practices.

 Dr Lucia Rocca-Ihenacho developed the standards as part of her HEE/NIHR Clinical Doctoral Research Fellowship award.
 They build on guidance from the World Health Organisation and the National Institute for Health and Care Excellence, ensuring an evidence-based approach was used in their development.

 There are 29 standards, divided into 10 themes ranging from clinical governance and leadership, to working across professional and physical boundaries.
 There are over 5 million births in the European Union every year.
 The standards assist providers of midwifery care across Europe to assess services against a range of criteria and explore and plan improvements.

 Increasing research capacity in areas of need

 Increased investment for developing new researchers in public health and social care

 We provided significant investment in training for professionals in social care and public health to equip them to meet the challenges we face today and in the future.
 This included: